nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 You've completed a week on Trio 0.5 (or higher)!
 Here's what you should see:

-#### Dynamic ISF
+- **Dynamic ISF**
     Dynamic ISF now has enough data.
 You now have the option to enable it if you would like to.

-#### Can't Enable Dynamic ISF?
+!!! warning "Can't Enable Dynamic ISF?"
     If Dynamic ISF does not give you the option to enable, you may have experienced one or more of the following:

     - You were not in closed loop for the full 7 days.
         - *Trio needs 7 days of closed loop to safely enable Dynamic ISF*
     - You had significant loss of connection with your CGM and/or pump.
         - *Check your last week of Looping Statistics in the Stats tab in the Trio app.
 You need both <b>7 days</b> and an <b>85% success rate</b> to enable Dynamic ISF*.
     - You enabled a significant number of manual Temp Basals with long run times.
         - *When a manual Temp Basal is set, Trio is unable to complete a loop cycle for the duration of the temp basal.
 This will cause a reduction in your success rate.
 If you do not have <b>85% success rate</b> for <b>7 days</b>, you cannot enable Dynamic ISF.*

-#### Dynamic CR
+- **Dynamic CR**
     Dynamic CR has been removed due to no known scientific validity to CR changing with an increase or decrease in glucose.

 - - -